oracle-livelabs/sprints/analytics/sprint-faw-migrate-workbooks/sprint-faw-migrate-workbooks.md

   ![Navigate to Projects](images/projects.png)

-2. Navigate to the specific analysis or workbook that you want to migrate to your production environment and click the **Options** menu.
+2. Navigate to the specific workbook that you want to migrate to your production environment and click the **Options** menu.
 Select **Export** and your export options will appear.

   ![Export workbook](images/export.png)

 3. Select the options you would like to enable.
 If you wish to encrypt your data, provide a password and click **Save**.
-This will download a .dva file of your workbook/analysis which we will import into our production environment.
+This will download a .dva file of your workbook which we will import into our production environment.
     >**Note:** In most cases, you will leave the options to default because your production environment will have a production dataset that will be used.

   ![Export workbook options](images/export-options.png)